Become an air france airline pilot

 - If I succeed, can I postpone the start of my training so that I can complete my current qualification?

-No, training will start between June 2019 and January 2020.
+No, training will start between Summer 2023.
 If you refuse, your selection will no longer be valid and you will have to reapply for the subsequent selection.

 In case of doubt, we recommend that you apply for a subsequent selection.